2022–2023 mpox outbreak: Background

-Emergency preparedness
+Emergency preparedness prior to outbreak

 On 17 March 2021, the Nuclear Threat Initiative led a tabletop exercise at the Munich Security Conference simulating hypothetical public health responses to the intentional release of a genetically manipulated strain of monkeypox virus.
 On 23 July 2022, the World Health Organization Director-General Tedros Adhanom Ghebreyesus declared the 2022 outbreak a public health emergency of international concern.
+In May 2023, the emergency was declared over.

+Endemic mpox in Africa

-Mpox in endemic Africa
+Mpox is endemic to West and Central Africa.

-The Africa Centres for Disease Control and Prevention had alerted several members of the African Union in May 2022 about cases of mpox.
-The director of the Africa CDC, Ahmed Ogwell, said that Cameroon, Central African Republic, the Democratic Republic of Congo and Nigeria have reported 1,405 endemic cases with 62 deaths during the first five months of 2022.
-The case fatality rate in these four African countries combined was 4.4%.

-In an article in The Conversation, Oyewale Tomori pointed out that the number of mpox infections in Nigeria through 2021 is likely to be under-reported because much of the Nigerian population has been avoiding healthcare facilities due to fear of contracting COVID-19.
+In a 2021 article, Oyewale Tomori pointed out that the number of mpox infections in Nigeria through 2021 were likely to be under-reported, because many Nigerians had been avoiding healthcare facilities due to fear of contracting COVID-19.
 Nigeria's surveillance of various diseases, including mpox, had to focus on the global COVID-19 pandemic in 2020 and 2021, missing many cases and resulting in a drop in official statistics.

-As British health authorities reported the first case of mpox in the UK in May 2022, the Nigerian government has released to the public information and statistics on reported cases and deaths in the country.
-In the report of 9 May 2022, the NCDC stated that 230 cases were confirmed across 20 states and the Federal Capital Territory between 2017 and 2022.
+As British health authorities reported the first case of mpox in the UK in May 2022, the Nigerian government released information and statistics on reported cases and deaths in the country: The report of 9 May 2022 stated that between 2017 and 2022 there were 230 confirmed cases across 20 states and the Federal Capital Territory.
 Rivers State was the most affected, followed by Bayelsa and Lagos.
 In the span from 2017 to 2022, the NCDC reported six deaths in six different states, making for a 3.3% case fatality ratio.
 On 30 May, the first death from mpox was reported in Nigeria during 2022; the last time a death was reported in the country from this disease was in 2019.

+In May 2022 the Africa Centres for Disease Control and Prevention alerted several members of the African Union about cases of mpox.
+The director of the Africa CDC, Ahmed Ogwell, said that Cameroon, Central African Republic, the Democratic Republic of Congo and Nigeria have reported 1,405 endemic cases with 62 deaths during the first five months of 2022.
+The case fatality rate in these four African countries combined was 4.4%.